 Looking to improve your understanding of cacao and chocolate?
 This delicious food increases our happiness, is a common gift on dates, and was famously used as currency by the Aztecs.

-The US spent $18 billion on retail chocolate in 2015 – and while much of it may be poor-quality, there’s a growing interest in high-quality cacao.
+The US spent $18 billion on retail chocolate in 2015 – and while much of it may be poor quality, there’s a growing interest in fine cacao.
 So if you appreciate cacao and chocolate as much as you do coffee, there’s no better time to start learning about it.

 Dr Carla Martin, Founder and Executive Director of the Fine Cacao and Chocolate Institute (FCCI), agreed to talk to us about how the institute grades cacao and chocolate.
 Here’s what we learnt.

 Spanish Version: Cómo Evaluar el Cacao y el Chocolate